Questions often asked...

 Can I stay on-site?

 Parents/guardians are welcome to stay on the premises, however, parents cannot sit in on the session.
-Please feel free to leave your child(ren) with us if you wish, you can contact us at any time to check on your child(ren).
-All that we ask is that you are prompt in collecting your son/daughter at the end of the session.
+We ask that you are prompt in collecting your son/daughter at the end of the session if leaving the site.
 Coaches will arrange a time for parents/guardians to watch their child(ren) when they have learned a new skill.

 Do you offer a sibling discount?